|Height:||8 – 13 inches|

 |Temperament:||Loving, intelligent, companionable, playful, mischievous|

-People looking for a low energy cat need not apply for the Snowshoe cat.
+People looking for a low-energy cat need not apply for the Snowshoe cat.
 This energetic breed is highly sociable, loving to play games and spend lots of time with its owners.
 They love to spend every waking moment with you, whether it’s cuddling on the couch or watching you from a high perch.
 Their personable, agreeable nature makes them a good fit for most homes that are willing to give them the time they crave.

 The Snowshoe cat was developed from the Siamese, so it has retained some Siamese features, like their pointed coat and highly vocal nature.
 Unlike most cats, these cats are extremely fond of water, often happily diving into kiddie pools or bathtubs.
 Their adventurous spirit and loving tendencies make Snowshoes a favorite in the cat world.

-3 Little-Known Facts About Snowshoe Cats
+3 Little-Known Facts About the Snowshoe Cat